The file name of the currently loaded file

 If a Structure Map has been defined to map the dataset's Data Structure or Dataflow to a different Data Structure, then this drop down will be populated with Data Structures / Dataflows that can be mapped.
 On export the dataset will be converted in terms of its structure, and representation e.g. the dataset can be converted to conform to a different Data Structure Definition, and into a different data format

 Ensures the data format is consistent with the specification.
-These errors are specific to the data format loaded (XML/Excel/CSV). unicef will try to fix all semantic failures on conversion.
+These errors are specific to the data format loaded (XML/Excel/CSV).
+UNICEF Indicator Data Warehouse will try to fix all semantic failures on conversion.

 The dataset must conform to the structure as defined by the Data Structure Definition (DSD).
 The DSD defines the Dimensions and Attributes in a dataset.
 If the dataset is not structurally compliant then it indicates that these are either invalid Dimensions, or invalid Attributes i.e. the Dimension or Attribute Id in the dataset is not defined in the DSD.